pThienk/Slip_Simulation/README.md

 1) The loop algorithm has been remade to be dramatically more effiecient.
 This means that the performance disparity increases with the number of timesteps and system size.
 Presently, for MAX_TIME=100000 and AREA=1000, this remade version is about **15 times faster** than the original.

-2) The system initialization algorithm was remade so that system starts in steady state immediately instead of having to wait, which consumes initial timesteps.
+2) The system initialization algorithm was remade so that the system starts in steady state immediately instead of having to wait, which consumes initial timesteps.

 3) The random number engine has been updated from the ancient modified Lagged Fibonacci to the Mersenne Twister.